krw252/krw252.github.io/_posts/2018-3-29-classificoustics.md

 title: Classifacoustics
 ---

-If there is one thing I look forward to on a Monday, its got to be my morning commute.
-Nothing better than waking up early to pack myself into a just-too-warm-and-somehow-humid train for an hour.
-Well maybe not, but it is usually the first time I listen to my new Spotify *Discover Weekly* playlist and boy, it never fails me.
+If there is one thing I look forward to on a Monday, it must be the morning commute.
+Nothing beats a just-too-warm-and-somehow-humid hour long train ride.
+Well maybe not, but it is usually the first chance I get to listen to my new Spotify *Discover Weekly* playlist and boy, it never fails me.

 Being someone who listens to a *very* wide range of genres, I am wholly impressed in how Spotify's recommendation engines are so good at picking up nuances in my recent music tastes.
 It feels like I have a soundtrack curated for me for the week ahead.
 And its not like its just throwing me tracks or artists I already listen to, its providing me with actually providing unearthing discoveries.
 Neat.

-I wanted to learn more about this wizardry.
+I wanted to learn more.
 I knew Spotify had a very detailed set of [genres](http://everynoise.com/engenremap.html) but how?
 What does the acoustic data from [Echo Nest](https://techcrunch.com/2014/03/06/spotify-acquires-the-echo-nest/) look like?
-And most importantly, could I build something like this myself with machine learning classification (supervised) and clustering (unsupervised) techniques?
-We'll see...
+And most importantly, could I build a simple recommender myself?

 ##### Sifting through the Raw Raw
 To get my dataset, I leveraged Spotify Web API through a nice little Python library called [Spotipy](https://github.com/plamere/spotipy).
 They have excellent documentation, I'd recommend checking it out.
 The first thing you have to do is [get your project authenticated.](https://developer.spotify.com/web-api/authorization-guide/)  Once setup, you can pull a ton of [information from Spotify](http://spotipy.readthedocs.io/en/latest/#api-reference).
 For the purposes of this project, I wanted to look at all raw acoustic features as well as some track metadata to get an idea of how the raw features might affect song popularity.
 To do so, I wanted to pull a random set of songs across a range of pre-defined genres.
 I went with broad genres with as much musical variety as possible - after testing a few sets I went with these: